 Pork Chops Cooking Temperatures

-Medium-rare – Cooking pork chops to perfection can be tricky, but with the appropriate internal temperature and rest period, you can attain the perfect finish.
+Medium-rare – Cooking pork to perfection can be tricky, but with the appropriate internal temperature and rest period, you can attain the perfect finish.
 According to the USDA and Food Safety, the safe internal temperature for pork is 145 degrees Fahrenheit.
 To attain medium-rare doneness, this temperature should be reached and followed by a minimum of 3 minutes of rest time.

 Medium – For folks who prefer their pork chops slightly firmer, an internal temperature of 150 to 155 degrees Fahrenheit is advised for medium doneness.